bashrc2/epicyon/code-of-conduct.md

 This is not a big project and so there is no division of labor or special enforcement committee or bureaucratic process.

-If your concern is something which is suitable for public discussion then raise it in one of the chat rooms mentioned above.
-Be mindful to do so in a polite and considerate manner.
-Hostile communication towards anyone raising concerns publicly will be considered a code of conduct violation.

-Private complaints should be sent to bob@freedombone.net, preferably via XMPP/Conversations with OMEMO enabled but you can also use the same address for email correspondence.
+Complaints should be sent to bob@freedombone.net, preferably via XMPP/Conversations with OMEMO enabled but you can also use the same address for email correspondence.

 ## In case of violations